 Qualification and validation (Annex 15)

-All equipment used in the manufacture of medicinal products must be appropriately qualified following the principles outlined in Annex15 section 3.
+All equipment used in the manufacture of medicinal products must be appropriately qualified.
+Follow the principles outlined in Annex 15 section 3.
 Acceptability of the approach taken will be assessed during inspections on a case-by-case basis.

 Application of concurrent process validation

-For sunscreen products concurrent process validation is permitted.
+For medicinal gas manufacture, concurrent process validation is permitted.

 Number of batches used in process validation

-The number of batches used for process validation should be determined and justified by the manufacturer based on risk management principles.
-TGA's general expectations are that:
+Manufacturers are to determine and justify the number of batches used for process validation based on risk management principles.
+TGA’s general expectations are that:

-- for a new process or product, 2 batches are to be conducted for process validation purposes
+- for a new process or product, a minimum of 3 batches are to be conducted for validation purposes

 Performance qualification and process validation

-Performance qualification may be performed in conjunction with operational qualification and/or process validation.
+For medicinal gas manufacture, performance qualification may be performed in conjunction with operational qualification and process validation.

 Critical Quality Attributes (CQA) and Critical Process Parameters (CPP)

-CQAs and CPPs are important elements of product and process knowledge and should be utilised in the design, validation and control of manufacturing processes.
+- should be used in the design, validation and control of manufacturing processes

 Ongoing Process Verification (OPV)